-Figure 2 displays time-latitude plots of the zonally-averaged toroidal component of the magnetic field (top panel) and zonally-averaged temporal perturbation of F at $r=0.87R{\odot}$ (bottom) for a segment of the simulation spanning slightly more than 150 years.
-The axisymmetric toroidal field is clearly antisymmetric about the equator and is split into a large-scale component at mid/high latitudes reversing polarities on a period varying between 30 and 40 years and another flux concentration located in the equatorial band evincing a shorter, 3 to 5 year cyclic signal.
-Interestingly, helioseismic frequency analysis and indicators of geomagnetic activity suggest the presence of a short-term magnetic cycle operating inside the Sun, in addition to the well-known 11-year signal (Fletcher & al. 2010; Mursula et al. 2003).
+Figure 2 displays time-latitude plots of the zonally-averaged toroidal component of the magnetic field (top panel) and zonally-averaged temporal perturbation of F at $r = 0.87 R{\odot}$ (bottom) for a segment of the simulation spanning slightly more than 150 years.
+The axisymmetric toroidal field is clearly antisymmetric about the equator and is split into a large-scale component at mid/high latitudes reversing polarities on a period varying between 30 and 40 years and another flux concentration located in the equatorial band evincing a shorter, 3 to 5year oscillatory signal.
+Interestingly, helioseismic frequency analysis and indicators of geomagnetic activity suggest the presence of a shortterm magnetic cycle operating inside the Sun, in addition to the well-known 11-year signal (Fletcher & al. 2010; Mursula et al. 2003).
 The bottom plot shows the global thermal modulation.
-In particular, at mid/high latitudes, the convective heat flux varies inphase with the cyclic magnetic field.
+In particular, at mid/high latitudes, the convective heat flux is temporally well correlated with the absolute value of the zonally-averaged toroidal magnetic field.
 Likewise, the signature of the short-term magnetic cycle can be seen in the flux comprised within the equatorial band, although it appears to be in anti-phase with the flux variation at the mid/high latitudes.
-Here, however, we postpone a thorough discussion of the short-term magnetic signal to a future publication and focus on changes related to the long-term cycle.
+Here, however, we postpone a thorough discussion of the short-term magnetic signal to a future publication and focus on changes related to the long-term cvcle.